luungoc2005/luungoc2005-github-io-old/_posts/2017-3-21-tips-on-using-sklearn.markdown

 ### 2. Using probability calibration

 When using classifiers, even if the classifier does support `predict_proba()`, it is usually a good practice to use [CalibratedClassifierCV](http://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html) for a better confidence estimate.
 If the classifier does not support `predict_proba()`, `CalibratedClassifierCV` can still give decent probabilities.
-These probabilities can be tested using a loss function e.g [Briefer Score](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.brier_score_loss.html#sklearn.metrics.brier_score_loss).
+These probabilities can be tested using a loss function e.g [Brier Score](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.brier_score_loss.html#sklearn.metrics.brier_score_loss).
 However it seems the estimates aren't entirely dependable either.

 The following code is applicable for the classification case where there are 2 labels: 0 and 1 (binary)